jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - Clicking on a tree item scrolls the related text into view on the editor
 - Monitors position-tracking service for changes to the selected text-fragment
 - Sets the corresponding tree-item as selected when the position changes
+# MarkdownCode > services > dialog service
+- The dialog service is a shared interface for displaying dialog boxes in other components and services.
+- It supports dialog boxes for errors, warnings, and information.
+- All user-triggered actions or functions in a component should be wrapped in an error handler.
+If an error occurs, an electron dialog box will be shown to the user, providing details about the error.